Five months after I started offering vinyl wrap installation in Canada,

 - Film cost included ($105)

-This was the peak pricing.
+This was my peak price.

 The Numbers (No Fluff)

-Final project pricing (per door):
+Final project pricing per door

 - Charged: $499